Emergency (Icona Pop song)

-"Emergency" is a song by Swedish electropop duo Icona Pop, taken from the EP of the same name.
+"Emergency" is a song by Swedish synth-pop duo Icona Pop, taken from the EP of the same name.
 It was released on 26 May 2015 by TEN Music Group and Atlantic.
 "Emergency" features uncredited vocals from Swedish singer Erik Hassle.
-The music video directed by B. Åkerlund, Jonas Åkerlund's wife, in collaboration with design duo KTZ was premiered on June 17.
+The music video directed by B. Åkerlund, Jonas Åkerlund's wife, in collaboration with design duo KTZ was premiered on 17 June.